youssefaltai/task50/README.md

 #### Description:

 This is my CS50's Final Project.
-It is a to-do list web app where you can sign up for an account to manage your to-dos.
+It is a to-do list web app.
 You can create, edit and delete tasks.
 You can mark them as complete/incomplete.

 The name is inspired by CS50's command-line tools `check50` and `submit50`.